McCrone Professional Associations

 McCrone Research Institute has been selected to teach specialized microscope and micro-analytical training to the National Guard Bureau’s Civil Support Teams.
-The program is producing students with advanced and specialized scientific skills in microscopical techniques and procedures used to combat the threat of WMD terrorist and warfare acts to mitigate their impact on human health and the environment.
-WMD-Microscopy specialists are instrumental in combating the threat of WMD terrorism by bringing their skills to the military and civilian response communities.
+The program is producing students with advanced and specialized scientific skills in microscopical techniques and procedures used to combat the threat of chemical, biological, nuclear, radiological and explosives terrorist and warfare acts to mitigate their impact on human health and the environment.
+CST-Microscopy medical and science officers and operators are instrumental in combating the threat of terrorism by bringing their skills to the military and civilian first responder communities.

 The Nelson-Atkins Museum of Art

 McCrone Research Institute faculty produced and contributed photomicrographs of pigments for display in the Monet’s Water Lilies exhibit at The Nelson-Atkins Museum of Art in Kansas City.
 The exhibit re-unites the three panels of Water Lilies.
 The exhibit also features a “Looking Closer” gallery, which used X-radiography to explore how Monet developed and reworked Water Lilies over the course of eleven years.
 The photomicrographs are displayed in the “Looking Closer” gallery as part of an interactive touch screen feature.

 National Institute of Justice (NIJ) Forensic Microscopy Training Program I & II